 MinorOak’s original business plan described a rotating display of art, with an art opening for each new display.
 It took a little over a year to get it started, but now we’re in the thick of it.

-We’re presently looking for artists and photographers who are interested in displaying their work in MinorOak’s front room for dates into the autumn and winter.
+We’re presently looking for artists and photographers who are interested in displaying their work in MinorOak’s front room for future dates.

 Here’s the Deal.

-- Each Artist in Residence hangs their art on the Gallery Wall for two months.
+- Each Artist in Residence hangs their art on the Gallery Wall for at least two months.

 - When new art is hung, we will have a Friday evening opening/private viewing.